emaadmanzoor/beanstalkd-pycon2012-tutorial/README.md

-# Building A Cluster with Beanstalkd: A Pycon India 2012 Tutorial
+# Building A Cluster with Beanstalkd

+*A PyCon 2012 Tutorial*

 ## Information